kool-engine/kool/README.md

 [Nvidia PhysX](https://github.com/NVIDIA-Omniverse/PhysX): [physx-jni](https://github.com/fabmax/physx-jni) for JVM, and
 [physx-js-webidl](https://github.com/fabmax/physx-js-webidl) for javascript.

-This was quite a bit of work (and is an ongoing project), but I think it was worth it: By writing my own bindings I get the features I need, and, even better, I get the same features for javascript and JVM, which makes the multiplatform approach much easier.
+This was quite a bit of work, but I think it was worth it: By writing my own bindings I get the features I need, and, even better, I get the same features for javascript and JVM, which makes the multiplatform approach much easier.